mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 The process also allowed for a re-evaluation fo the original plan for coding.

-**Original plan for Stage 3**
+**Original plan for a fuller coding of data**

-THE ORIGINAL PLAN FOR STAGE 3 - In the final stage, previous transcripts with notes were  imported data into nvivo and coded each of the 5 minute sections to the final thematic analysis.
+In the final stage, previous transcripts with notes were  imported data into nvivo and coded each of the 5 minute sections to the final thematic analysis.

 After drafts of the emerging themes were in place, these were sued to create a revised coding structure and data was recoded more systematically. .